Sh4yy/SimpleGroupTalk/README.md

 ### Todo
 - [ ] Move from TCP to UDP sockets.
-- [ ] Implement end ot end encryption.
+- [ ] Implement end to end encryption.
 - [ ] Implement UDP hole punching for peer to peer connections.

 Note that this service is nowhere near production level, hell, it probably has quite a lot of bugs haha.
-It is implemented as a reference and practice for future projects.
+It is just implemented as a reference and practice for future projects.